daos-stack/daos/src/vos/README.md

 <a id="63"></a>
 ### In-Memory Storage

-The VOS is designed to use a persistent-memory storage model that takes advantage of byte-granular, sub-√√µsecond storage access possible with new NVRAM technology.
+The VOS is designed to use a persistent-memory storage model that takes advantage of byte-granular, sub-microsecond storage access possible with new NVRAM technology.
 This enables a disruptive change in performance compared to conventional storage systems for application and system metadata, and small, fragmented and misaligned I/O.
 Direct access to byte-addressable low-latency storage opens up new horizons where metadata can be scanned in less than a second without bothering with seek time and alignment.